Ferryville Ordinance Chapter 2

-(a) The Public Works Director shall report to the Village President on a day- to-day
+(a) The Public Works Director shall report to the Village Board weekly or

-(c) The Public Works Director will attend monthly meetings of the Village Board and
+(b) The Public Works Director will attend monthly meetings of the Village Board to

-keep the Board apprised of activities as may be needed.
+report and keep the Board apprised of activities of monthly activities.

 2.07 CIVIL DEFENSE DIRECTOR.